Skip to content

-Earning credit card reward points at the Australian Tax Office and other government agencies has long been a challenge for savvy frequent flyers, with the banks gradually reducing the points earned on those transactions.
+Earning credit card reward points at the Australian Tax Office and other government agencies has long been a challenge for savvy frequent flyers, as banks have gradually reduced the points earned on those transactions.

-Add to that the credit card surcharges that many institutions charge, and you’ll quickly see why it’s just often not worth pursuing the points when paying off those types of bills.
+Add to that the credit card surcharges that many institutions charge (although those are set to disappear from 1 October 2026), and you’ll quickly see why it’s just often not worth pursuing the points when paying off those types of bills.

-But one new solution to this problem is going through a third-party payment provider.
-These platforms usually settle your bills via BPAY, offering full reward points when you pay them for the service via credit card in exchange for a small fee.
+But one tactic is going through a third-party payment provider.
+These platforms usually settle your bills via BPAY, offering full reward points when you pay for the service via credit card, in exchange for a small fee.

 What is Sniip?

-Sniip is a payment platform that allows you to pay personal and household expenses with any type of credit card, all through one easy app.
-In March 2023, the company updated its agreement with American Express to offer a lower 1.29% processing fee for personal transactions (excluding the ATO).
+Sniip is a payment platform that lets you pay personal and household expenses with any credit card, all through one easy app.
+In March 2023, the company updated its agreement with American Express to offer a lower processing fee of 1.29% for personal transactions (excluding the ATO).

 American Express NFC Card